fadymedhat/MCLNN-theano/dataset_transformer/README.md

 in the experiments as examples for clarification.

-#### Representation with Delta
+#### Without Augmentation

 Below is the folder structure of the ESC10 dataset.
 The folders for each sound category are arranged alphabetically and similarly for the files within each folder.
-The intermediate representation required can include the 1st derivative across the frames of a spectrogram, which is controlled by the INCLUDE_DELTA flag.
+The intermediate representation can include the 1st derivative across the frames of a spectrogram, which is controlled by the INCLUDE_DELTA flag.